nazgull30/GodotYodo1Mas/Readme.md

 2. Clone godot repository.
 3. Go to godot repository folder then open _modules_ folder.
 <img src="/images/go_to_modules.png" width="500">

 4. Create _yodo1mas_ folder.
 It will contain MAS plugin sources.
 <img src="/images/create_yodo1mas.png" width="500">

 5. Copy all content from _yodo1mas-plugin-ios_ folder to  _yodo1mas_ folder.
 <img src="/images/ios_plugin_copy.png" width="500">

-Now we need to compile a library for our future xCode project.
+Now we need to compile a library for our future Xcode project.
 [Here](https://docs.godotengine.org/en/stable/development/compiling/compiling_for_ios.html) is an official documentation about plugin compilation in godot.
 1. Open **Terminal** program on your Mac.
 2. Navigate to godot repository folder.
 For example, if you clone godot repository godot-3.2.3-stable in Downloads folder then use this commands: